mmontesanonyc/sandbox/README.md

 - JavaScript, for managing interaction and client-side data management
 - DataTables.net for displaying the summary data tables
 - Vega-Lite, for generating interactive visualizations

+## Questions, issues, etc
+We can answer questions about this repository - feel free to open issues.